blocksds/sdk/examples/graphics_3d/readme.md

 - `display_list_teapot`: Displays a pre-converted teapot model.
 - `fog`: How to use hardware fog to fade 3D objects in a 3D environment.
 - `fog_over_2d`: How to use hardware fog to fade 3D objects on top of 2D layers.
+- `grf_textures_nitrofs`: How to load textures stored as GRF files in NitroFS.
 - `lighting_cube`: It shows how to display a cube with lighting.
 - `lighting_materials`: It shows the effect of different materials.
 - `ortho_projection`: It uses an orthogonal projection instead of perspective.